keyboard_arrow_up

 Wrinkle

-An unwanted fold, crease or ripple formed on the pipe surface during the bending process.
+An unwanted fold, crease, or ripple that may develop on a tube’s surface during the bending process.

 More Tube Forming Machinery Information